aws-deadline/deadline-cloud-for-after-effects/README.md

 [deadline-cloud-sample package](https://github.com/aws-deadline/deadline-cloud-samples/tree/mainline/conda_recipes/aftereffects-25.0)
 as a reference when building the package.

-Jobs created by this submitter require aerender executable be available on the PATH of the user that will be running your jobs.
-Or you can set the AERENDER_EXECUTABLE to point to the aerender executable.
+Jobs created by this submitter require `aerender` executable be available on the PATH of the user that will be running your jobs.
+Or you can set the `AERENDER_EXECUTABLE` to point to the aerender executable.

 ## Viewing the Job Bundle that will be submitted

-To submit a job, the submitter first generates a Job Bundle, and then uses functionality from the Deadline package to submit the Job Bundle to your render farm to run.
+To submit a job, the submitter first generates a [Job Bundle](https://docs.aws.amazon.com/deadline-cloud/latest/developerguide/build-job-bundle.html), and then uses functionality from the [Deadline](https://github.com/aws-deadline/deadline-cloud) package to submit the Job Bundle to your render farm to run.
 If you would like to see the job that will be submitted to your farm, then you can use the "Export Bundle" button in the submitter to export the Job Bundle in the job history directory (default: ~/.deadline/job_history).
-If you want to submit the job from the export, rather than through the submitter then you can use the Deadline Cloud application to submit that bundle to your farm.
+If you want to submit the job from the export, rather than through the submitter then you can use the [Deadline Cloud application](https://github.com/aws-deadline/deadline-cloud) to submit that bundle to your farm.

+## Security

+We take all security reports seriously.
+When we receive such reports, we will investigate and subsequently address any potential vulnerabilities as quickly as possible.
+If you discover a potential security issue in this project, please notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/) or directly via email to [AWS Security](https://github.com/aws-deadline/deadline-cloud-for-maya/blob/mainline/aws-security@amazon.com).
+Please do not create a public GitHub issue in this project.

 ## Telemetry